Near surface concentration profile of sheared semi-dilute polymer solutions: Results and Discussion

-To confirm this hypothesis, we have conducted X-ray reflectivity on air/sapphire interface for a sapphire which has been in contact with the polystyrene solution during one hour and then thoroughly rinsed with DEP and dried.
-The corresponding reflectivity curve is plotted in Fig.~\ref{fig:ads-depl} (bottom) and show a clear Kiessig fringe between $Q=0.15$ \AA$^{-1}$ and $Q=0.3$ \AA$^{-1}$.
+To confirm this hypothesis, we have conducted X-ray reflectivity on an air/sapphire interface for a sapphire that had been in contact with the polystyrene solution for one hour, then thoroughly rinsed with DEP and dried.
+The corresponding reflectivity curve is plotted in Figure~\ref{fig:ads-depl} (bottom) and shows a clear Kiessig fringe between $Q=0.15$ \AA$^{-1}$ and $Q~=~0.3~$ \AA$^{-1}$.
 A single layer model with roughness at both interfaces fits well the data and confirms the presence of a dry adsorbed layer of thickness $h_\text{dry} = 24$ \r{A}.
-This value allows us to estimate a surface volume fraction of $0.7~\%$ and a maximum swollen thickness of about $320$ nm (assuming an Alexander - de Gennes brush \cite{degennesConformationsPolymersAttached1980}, see Supp.
-Mat. section 4), resulting in an extremely low concentration gradient, which further confirms that it is nearly impossible to fit the NR reflectivity data of Fig.~\ref{fig:ads-depl} (top). \\
+This value allows to estimate the surface density of chains $\nu = h_\text{dry} \frac{\rho N_{A}}{M_{n}} \approx 0.002$ nm$^{-2}$ with $\rho = 1040$ kg.m$^{-3}$ the density of polystyrene.
+Assuming that we have an Alexander - de Gennes brush\cite{degennesConformationsPolymersAttached1980}, we can estimate the mean volume fraction inside the swollen layer of adsorbed chains $\bar{\phi} \equiv \frac{Na^{3}}{D^{2}L}$ with $N\approx 6808$ the number of monomers per chain and $a\approx 5.5~\text{ \r{A}}$ the monomer size (estimated using $a^3 = \frac{M_\text{0}}{\rho N_{A}}$, with $M_\text{0}=104$ g/mol the molar mass of the monomer). $D = \frac{1}{\sqrt{\nu}} ~\approx~ 22~$ nm is the distance between adsorbed chains and $L ~=~ aN (\frac{a}{D})^{2/3} ~\approx ~320$ nm is the thickness of the swollen adsorbed layer in a good solvent (typically DEP).
+We find that $\bar{\phi} \approx 0.7$ \%.
+Fitting neutron reflectivity data from such a thick swollen layer with a low amount of polymers is indeed very challenging.